AyanAnees/volunteer-webapp-sd29/README.md

 - **User Profiles**: Customizable profiles with preferences and history
 - **Volunteer History**: Track and display volunteering activity
 - **Notifications**: Alert system for new opportunities and updates
+- **Report Generator**: Download volunteer and event management reports as PDFs and CSVs

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript